jakt/jakt.github.io/internal/onboarding.md

 Milestones are used to track progress towards an finalized release.
 Typically this is a version number but other milestones are possible.
 There is a global milestone available to all projects called *Undecided*.
-If a project does not have a milestone configured it will be assigned to this milestone.
+There should also be a milestone called *General* that is available per-project.
+If the case does not apply to a current milestone in the project please attach it to the *General* milestone.
+If the case does not really apply to the project but you’re not sure where to put it, put it on the *Undecided* global milestone.

 #### Other Fields